ninth9one/vehicle-builder/README.md

 ## Usage

-Visit the [Vehicle Builder GitHub page](https://github.com/ninth9one/vehicle-builder) for full instructions.
-After installing the application locally, start the development server using:

 npm start

-Follow the Cli prompts
+Follow the Cli prompts and you will be able to create and choose vehicles

 ## Contributing